CodingAvenue/codestop-course-db-in-php/content/PreparedStatement/PreparedStatement.q.md

 - On line 10, the column names `first_name`, `last_name`, `birth_date`, and `gender` are not enclosed in single quotes `''`.

-- In `student.php`, there is no `VALUES` clause specifying the values to be inserted into the selected columns on line 10.
+- In `student.php`, there is no `VALUES` clause that specifies the values to be inserted into the selected columns on line 10.

 - On line 10, the statement `$pstmt = $conn->prepare("INSERT INTO students (first_name, last_name, birth_date, gender)");` is incorrect.

 :::

-/// type=CR, answer=[tests/PreparedStatement/MissingValuseClause.php], filename=[connection.php,student.php]
+/// type=CR, answer=[tests/PreparedStatement/MissingValuesClause.php], filename=[connection.php,student.php]

-Correct the code so that it inserts values using the `VALUES` clause with positional placeholder parameters and outputs the strings `Successfully connected to the database.` and `Successfully inserted values into the table.`.
+Correct the code so that it inserts values using the `VALUES` clause with positional placeholders as parameters and outputs the strings `Successfully connected to the database.` and `Successfully inserted values into the table.`.

 ```php
 // connection.php